ZarnackGroup/racoon_clip/docs/tutorial.rst

 What you need to specify
 ---------------------------

-The following input parameters are required from the user:
+The following input is required from the user:

 - infiles
 - samples